mjbradvica/NMediation/README.md

 services.AddNMedation(Assembly.GetExecutingAssembly());
 ```

-> You may pass either a single assembly or a paramterized list.
+> You may pass either a single assembly or a parameterized list.

 ### Mediation

-Medation involves sending a request object to a single handler and returning a single response or a substitute for void.
+Mediation involves sending a request object to a single handler and returning a single response or a substitute for void.

-> It is recommened you always return an indicator to flag either the handler operation was a success or not.
+> It is recommended you always return an indicator to flag either the handler operation was a success or not.

 Create a response object for your operation: